VictoriaMetrics/VictoriaMetrics/README.md

   -promscrape.suppressScrapeErrors
     	Whether to suppress scrape errors logging.
 The last error for each target is always available at '/targets' page even if scrape errors logging is suppressed
   -relabelConfig string
     	Optional path to a file with relabeling rules, which are applied to all the ingested metrics.
+The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/#relabeling for details.
 The config is reloaded on SIGHUP signal
   -relabelDebug
     	Whether to log metrics before and after relabeling with -relabelConfig.
 If the -relabelDebug is enabled, then the metrics aren't sent to storage.
 This is useful for debugging the relabeling configs
   -retentionPeriod value